 High Score was the original Classic Arcade Gaming documentary.
 It came out in 2006, and charts the journey of Classic Arcade player Bill Carlton as he tries to take down the then 20-year-old Missile Command marathon high score, held by Victor Ali.
-This week on the blog, you can watch it for free in your browser!

 The documentary tells a far more human and realistic story than The King Of Kong, and faithfully portrays the real agonising pain of trying to beat old arcade video game records.
 As you’ll get to see, Bill’s attempts are fraught with failure, resets and self-doubt as he battles with 30-year-old hardware in an attempt to gain the crown of Missile Command World Record holder.